grayfallstown/Chia-Plot-Status/index.md

 ![GitHub all releases](https://img.shields.io/github/downloads/grayfallstown/Chia-Plot-Status/total)

-**ATTENTION, important notice:** Chia Plot Status uses an external library to provide a graphical user interface that runs on Windows, Linux and MacOS called [AvaloniaUI](https://avaloniaui.net/). ~~Avalonia currently gets flagged as Trojan by Windows Defender~~ and as far as currently known, only by Windows Defender.
-The file was already [deemed safe by microsoft malware analysts](https://github.com/grayfallstown/Chia-Plot-Status/issues/50#issuecomment-842849470), but then got [flagged again](https://github.com/grayfallstown/Chia-Plot-Status/issues/50#issuecomment-843005699). ~~I am currently trying to resolve this issue, but feel free to postpone the installation of Chia Plot Status until the issue is resolved.~~

-**UPDATE**: Users who have Chia Plot Status installed or tried to install it during that time were NOT in any danger.
-The files were safe and clean all along and falsely reported my Windows Defender.
-Windows Defender no longer reports Avalonia as a Trojan **IF** one updates the Dynamic Signatures of Windows Defender.
-For transparency I am leaving this notice for the time beeing and I have documented the entire situation in an [incident report](https://github.com/grayfallstown/Chia-Plot-Status/issues/2#issuecomment-843279417)

 Windows: [Download latest version](https://github.com/grayfallstown/Chia-Plot-Status/releases/latest/download/Setup.exe) You will get a blue warning saying this was published by an unknown developer.